 Day 9: Mesa Verde National Park

-Where to stay in Durango: O Bar O Cabins has to be my favourite stay on the whole trip.
-These log cabins are 20 mins outside of Durango in a lovely peaceful pine forest.
+Where to stay in Durango: O-Bar-O Cabins was my favourite stay on this southwest USA road trip.
+These log cabins are 20 minutes outside of Durango in a lovely peaceful pine forest.
 There are nine different cabins, our Birdnest was the smallest but was beautifully designed, with a full kitchen, terrace and grill – plus a shared riverside hot tub.
 It’s a way from anywhere so stock up on food for the night, or head into Durango.